 Leadership Award for Level 2 Chargers

-1st Place: The Roberts Company
+1st Place: The Roberts Companies

 Installed 160 Level 2 electric vehicle chargers under the Commercial EV Charging Station Rebate Program.